 Scientists have highlighted the importance of nasal breathing in preventing the spread of infections.
 The nose provides a natural filter for dangerous pathogens.
 The small hairs and conchae of the nose filter, warm and humidify air on the way into the body.
 Unlike nasal breathing, mouth breathing does not improve the air quality (filtration, moisten or warm) prior to air reaching our lungs.
 In fact, breathing thru our mouth leaves our mouth and lungs dry, closing our bronchioles and reducing the exchange of air with the blood.
 Breathing thru the mouth allows any pathogen unrestricted access to our lungs, thus the ability for the pathogen to replicate and leaving us susceptible to disease.

 Although COVID-19 is a new disease and no direct research is currently available about its development, studies have been published on similar illnesses.
-One 2005 paper reported nitric oxide (NO) inhibits the replication cycle of SARS ( ) (7).
+One 2005 paper reported nitric oxide (NO) inhibits the replication cycle of SARS (Severe Acute Respiratory Syndrome Coronavirus) (7).
 In lab tests using Vero E6 cells, researchers discovered NO has an antiviral effect.
-It appears, NO inhibits the replication of the during early stages of .
+It appears, NO inhibits the replication of the virus during early stages of infection.
 Their research also demonstrated NO inhibits viral protein and RNA synthesis – essential stages of viral reproduction in SARS.

 Everyone should learn to nasal breathe even when this pandemic is over to help protect our bodies from infection.
-Research into the human rhinovirus (HRV), or the , concluded humans produce more NO in response to HRV , theorizing NO plays a key role in viral clearance (7).
-Other studies have found when individuals have limited NO, they are more at for infections.
+Research into the human rhinovirus (HRV), or the common cold, concluded humans produce more NO in response to HRV infection, theorizing NO plays a key role in viral clearance (7).
+Other studies have found when individuals have limited NO, they are more at risk for respiratory infections.